BROWSE OTHER FAQS

-This ensures the latest offerings and services are available and that patients do not have to pay for entertainment.
+This ensures the latest offerings and services are available and that patients don't have to pay for entertainment.
 What’s more, all patients, regardless of age or digital savviness, can use it and staff can use portable devices when on the move or tap into bedside units if no devices are available.

 If Trusts aren’t ready to upgrade to our next-generation technology, existing Hospedia sites can upgrade to add our BYOD SPARK® Media solution.
 This gives patients access to free or paid TV on the BYOD system and services like Netflix and Amazon Video, where they already have accounts.

-We will reduce the cost to patients on the existing bedside units with Trust/Charity/Sponsorship funding.
+We'll reduce the cost to patients on the existing bedside units with Trust/Charity/Sponsorship funding.